empowa-io/ecosystem-marketplace/docs/README.md

 as you can imagine the `marketplace` is the principal one.

-the `feeOracle` is used to update the fee that the marketplace takes for each succesful buy the fee can be updated indipendently by the marketplace and it can be done only by a predefined owner
+the `feeOracle` is used to update the fee that the marketplace takes for each succesful buy the fee can be updated indipendently by the marketplace and it can be done only by a predefined marketplace_owner

 and finally the `oneShot` is a standard parametrized minting policy.